semaphoreci/docs/docs/guided-tour/getting-started.md

 ![A job log](https://via.placeholder.com/800x500?text=Job+log)

-You will also notice that Semaphore transparently displays all the commands that it performs in order to prepare your job for execution.
+You will also notice that Semaphore transparently displays all the commands that it performs to prepare your job for execution.
 This enables you to have full insight and control over your CI/CD environment.

 ## Adding a CD pipeline